bolajiwahab/pgrubic/README.md

 Encountering issues?
 Take a look at the existing GitHub [issues](https://github.com/bolajiwahab/pgrubic/issues), and don't hesitate to open a new one.

 ## Acknowledgments
-Pgrubic is influenced by a number of tools such as [Strong Migrations](https://github.com/ankane/strong_migrations), [squabble](https://github.com/erik/squabble), [squawk](https://github.com/sbdchd/squawk), [pgextwlist](https://github.com/dimitri/pgextwlist), [Don't_Do_This](https://wiki.postgresql.org/wiki/Don't_Do_This)
+Pgrubic is influenced by a number of similar tools such as [Strong Migrations](https://github.com/ankane/strong_migrations), [squabble](https://github.com/erik/squabble), [squawk](https://github.com/sbdchd/squawk), [pgextwlist](https://github.com/dimitri/pgextwlist), [Don't_Do_This](https://wiki.postgresql.org/wiki/Don't_Do_This) and [schemalint](https://github.com/kristiandupont/schemalint).
-and [schemalint](https://github.com/kristiandupont/schemalint).